joshgerdes/jekyll-uno/_posts/2023-01-02-create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 > * CIDR notation: 10.1.0.0/32
 > * Address range: 10.2.0.0-10.2.0.31

-By default, the Azure Firewall blocks outbound and inbound traffic; however, you may want to enable _(or block)_ traffic to and from specific countries - there is no built-in geo-filtering with Azure Firewall, as you can use other services, such as the Web Application Gateway and with the [Application Gateway ](https://learn.microsoft.com/azure/application-gateway/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Application Gateway?")and [Azure Front Door](https://learn.microsoft.com/azure/web-application-firewall/afds/waf-front-door-geo-filtering?WT.mc_id=AZ-MVP-5004796 "What is geo-filtering on a domain for Azure Front Door Service?") to block and allow access, and other third party services such as Cloudflare.
+By default, the Azure Firewall blocks outbound and inbound traffic; however, you may want to enable _(or block)_ traffic to and from specific countries - there is no built-in geo-filtering with Azure Firewall, as you can use other services, such as the Web Application Gateway and with the [Application Gateway](https://learn.microsoft.com/azure/application-gateway/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Application Gateway?"){:target="_blank"} and [Azure Front Door](https://learn.microsoft.com/azure/web-application-firewall/afds/waf-front-door-geo-filtering?WT.mc_id=AZ-MVP-5004796 "What is geo-filtering on a domain for Azure Front Door Service?"){:target="_blank"} to block and allow access, and other third party services such as Cloudflare.
 This script can be adapted for any list of IP ranges; it doesn't need to be country IP addresses.

 However, you may want to control access to and from specific countries _(or other services)_ with Azure Firewall - this is where the IP Groups can be effective, and because we won't be editing the Firewall directly - we won't run into issues with delays without having to wait for the Azure Firewall policies to be updated.

-To solve the issue of creating the IP groups and finding and keeping the IP groups up-to-date with various countries' IP ranges - I have created a PowerShell function to retrieve supported [countries](https://www.ipdeny.com/ipblocks/data/aggregated/ "IP Deny aggregated list")' IP CIDR ranges and create the relevant IP groups.
+To solve the issue of creating the IP groups and finding and keeping the IP groups up-to-date with various countries' IP ranges - I have created a PowerShell function to retrieve supported [countries](https://www.ipdeny.com/ipblocks/data/aggregated/ "IP Deny aggregated list"){:target="_blank"}' IP CIDR ranges and create the relevant IP groups.

 ![Azure IP Group - Country IP ranges](/uploads/azureipgroupscript.png "Azure IP Group - Country IP ranges")